AllureOfTheStars/Allure/PLAYING.md

 mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required at this stage, but the game is already playable and winnable.
-The game also features multiplayer cooperative and competitive game modes, though only the shared-screen interface is provided at this time.
+The game also features multiplayer cooperative and competitive modes, though only a shared-screen interface is provided at this time.
 Contributions welcome.

 Terrain
 -------

-The heroes are marked on the map with symbol '@' and with '1', '2', ..., '9'.
+The heroes are marked on the map with symbols '@' and '1' through '9'.
 Their goal is to explore an old, gigantic, once luxurious space liner, battle the horrors within, gather as much gold and precious gems as possible, and escape to tell the tale.
 The spaceship, in the campaign